shrestsav/maukamachauka/README.md

-# GO-RINSE
+# MAUKA MA CHAUKA
-Web Application in Laravel, VueJS, MySQL and Firebase to manage orders of users for dry cleaning and other services
+Web Application in Laravel, VueJS, MySQL to post new local offers from our community Backend API for mobile application in react native

 Migrate DB
 php artisan db:seed --class=PermissionSeeder